H2020-COSSIM/cMcPAT/Scripts/README.md

 It should be noted that the script works with the following versions of gem5 and McPAT:
 - cgem5 and cMcPAT
 - McPAT v1.3
-- gem5 up tp Oct.
+- gem5 up to Oct.
 2017 stable release.

 The GEM5toMcPAT.py is attributed to Daya Khudia's [GEM5toMcPAT](https://bitbucket.org/dskhudia/gem5tomcpat) tool.
 However a series of changes have been made to address the following: